oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 such terms must be matched.

 ::: example
-Example 61: return all Products that match both "mountain" and "bike"
+Example 61: return all Products that match both `mountain` and `bike`
 ```
 GET http://host/service/Products?$search=mountain AND bike
 ```